implico/frontend-starter/README.md

 ## Functionality

 ### Views
-Thanks to [Twig plugin][gulp-twig], you can use features brought by this templating system: extending layouts, including partials, variables/if and for blocks/macros and so on.
+Thanks to the [Twig plugin][gulp-twig], you can use features brought by this templating system: extending layouts, including partials, variables/if and for blocks/macros and so on.
 See the [docs][twig].

 The proposed structure is:
 * views/layouts: contains layout templates (i.e. common markup for all views, like header and footer).
 Usually there is only one layout.